Welcome to the Excellence Gateway’s Development and Innovation in TVET exhibition site

 - case studies, reports and videos demonstrating key aspects of effective and innovative employer-provider partnerships;

 - the findings of a small enquiry into pre-vocational provision, supported by a suite of six case studies and illustrating the features and characteristics of pre-vocational provision.

-A framework ‘Developing occupational expertise for contemporary work’ is in the final stages of development and will be published during the summer.
+A framework ‘Developing occupational expertise for contemporary work’ is in the final stages of development.
 Illustrating the key elements for developing occupational expertise through employer-provider partnership working, it will be of value to organisations seeking to transform their offer, develop their people and grow their business.

 The Two Way Street area illustrates how providers and employers have built their strategic partnerships, the impact this is having and the lessons they have learnt.

 The Teach Too section illustrates the impact when occupational experts work in partnership with providers taking the time to teach, support learners and/or shape the curriculum, working alongside teachers and trainers.